Top buy and sell ideas by Ashwani Gujral, Mitessh Thakkar for short term

 Ashwani Gujral of ashwanigujral.com

-Buy Aurobindo Pharma with a stop loss of Rs 830, target at Rs 865
+Sell State Bank of India with a stop loss of Rs 245, target at Rs 230

-Buy Cholamandalam Investment with a stop loss of Rs 310, target at Rs 335
+Sell RBL Bank with a stop loss of Rs 217, target at Rs 202

 Mitessh Thakkar of mitesshthakkar.com